dleonard00/dapp-starter/README.md

     ganache-cli -b 3
     ```

 4. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
+Note inside the truffle development console we don't preface commands with `truffle`.
     ```javascript
     truffle console
     compile